indiehack/ideas/program.md

 - ppl will select which project they want to work on

 ## battle plan preparation
--> deliverable - a quick plan off what will be done & how -> demo - expected outcome by the end of the day
+- deliverable - a quick plan off what will be done & how
+- demo - expected level of detail to be presented by the end of the day

 # FRIDAY 5/6/2015 9:00 - 22:00